Isaac Abbey Jr.

 To all People to whom these Presents shall come: Greeting.

-Do give, grant, bargain, sell, and confirm unto the said Anne and to her heirs & assigns for Ever a certain piece of Land containing by Estimation Twenty Acres be the same more or less and being in the First Society of sd Windham to be taken off att the North End of my farm Where I now dwell bounded as follows beginning att a stake and stones which is Clement Neffs South East Corner from thence Eastward by Millards line about 100 rods to a stake & stones from Thence Southwestwardly about 120 rods to a stake & stones and from Thence Northerly to the first mentioned bounds with a house Thereon standing and the appurtenances thereto belonging -
+Do give, grant, bargain, sell, and confirm unto the said Anne and to her heirs & assigns forever a certain piece of Land containing by Estimation Twenty Acres be the same more or less and being in the First Society of sd Windham to be taken off att the North End of my farm Where I now dwell bounded as follows beginning att a stake and stones which is Clement Neffs South East Corner from thence Eastward by Millards line about 100 rods to a stake & stones from Thence Southwestwardly about 120 rods to a stake & stones and from Thence Northerly to the first mentioned bounds With a house Thereon standing and the appurtenances thereto belonging -

 TO HAVE AND TO HOLD, the above granted and bargained Premises with the Appurtenances thereof,

 Unto her the said Anne Abbe and her Heirs and Assigns forever, to her and their own proper Use and Behoof.
-And also, I, the said Isaac Abbe Do for my self & my Heirs, Executors and Administrators, covenant with the said Anne Abbe & her Heirs and Assigns; then at and until the ensealing of these Presents I am well seized of the Premises, as a good indefinable Estate, Fee-simple, and have good Right to bargain and sell the same, in the Manner and form as is above written, and that the same is free of all Incumbrances whatsoever AND FURTHERMORE, I the said Isaac Abbe do by these Presents, bind My Selfe, my Heirs and Assigns, forever to Warrant and Defend the above granted and bargained Premises to her the said Anne Abbe and her Heirs and Assigns Against all Claims and Demands whatsoever.
+And also, I, the said Isaac Abbe Do for my self & my Heirs, Executors and Administrators, covenant with the said Anne Abbe & her Heirs and Assigns; that at and until the ensealing of these Presents I am well seized of the Premises, as a good indefeasible Estate, Fee-simple, and have good Right to bargain and sell the same, in the Manner and form as is above written, and that the same is free of all Incumbrances whatsoever AND FURTHERMORE, I the said Isaac Abbe do by these Presents, bind My Selfe, my Heirs and Assigns, forever to Warrant and Defend the above granted and bargained Premises to her the said Anne Abbe and her Heirs and Assigns Against all Claims and Demands whatsoever.

 IN WITNESS whereof, I have here unto my Hand and Seal this 2nd Day of Decembr in the Year of our Lord 1784 -